ETERNA-earkiv/ETERNA/documentation/usage/PdfRedaction.md

 ### Applying marks

-Click **Applicera** to permanently commit the current marks as redactions.
+Click **Apply** to permanently commit the current marks as redactions.
 Applied redactions are displayed as solid black rectangles in the editor.

 You can continue marking and applying on other pages before saving.